On the use of cross-fitting in causal machine learning with correlated units: Applications

-with the familiar IID rate $r_n = \sqrt{n}$ (e.g., see Section 4.2 of~\cite{Chiang2021} or Section 3 of~\cite{Davezies2018}). \item \textit{Bounded cluster sizes}---there is a constant $C$ such that every row contains at most $C$ columns and every column contains at most $C$ rows. \item \textit{Regularity of nuisance estimates}---the nuisance learner fitted on $S_1$ satisfies $\P (f_{\eta_0} - f_{\hat \eta_{S_1}} )^2 = o_{\P}(1)$. \end{enumerate} Then, for the split $(S_1, S_2)$ as in Definition 1,
+\begin{corollary}[Cross-fitting in clustered data] Let $n \coloneqq NM$, with each cell $(i,j)$ a unit in the sample-splitting procedure of Definition \ref{def:as-iid} (i.e., $I = \{(i,j): 1 \leq i \leq N, \, 1 \leq j \leq M \}$).
+Suppose the data $X_1, \ldots, X_n$ are correlated according to a two-way clustering structure.
+Let Assumptions \ref{assume:clt} and \ref{assume:mse} hold under the following: \begin{enumerate} \item Two-way CLT: $\sqrt{n}(\P_n - \P) f_{\eta_0} \overset{d}{\to}\mathcal N (0, \sigma^2)$; see Section 4.2 of~\cite{Chiang2021} or Section 3 of~\cite{Davezies2018}. \item Bounded cluster sizes: there is a constant $C$ such that every row contains at most $C$ columns and every column contains at most $C$ rows. \end{enumerate} Then, a cross-fit causal machine learning estimator constructed using the as-IID sample-splitting of Definition \ref{def:as-iid} satisfies

-meaning that the empirical process bias term is negligible.
-As such, the cross-fitted estimator $P_n f_{\hat \eta}$ is $\sqrt{n}$-consistent and asymptotically normal under two-way clustering with bounded clusters:
+meaning that the empirical process bias term is negligible under two-way clustering with bounded clusters. \end{corollary}